Glenelg North

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 13.9% of Glenelg North's residents work from home, a figure that may have been influenced by COVID-19 conditions.
-The service frequency across all routes averages approximately 513 trips per day, equating to around 89 weekly trips per individual stop.
+According to the 2021 Census, 13.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 513 trips daily, which equates to approximately 89 weekly trips per individual stop.

 Frequently Asked Questions - Transport